-PACER Plus market access commitments and treaty provisions on goods will increase access opportunities and provide greater certainty for producers and exporters across the region.
+The PACER Plus market access commitments and treaty provisions on goods will increase opportunities and provide greater certainty for producers and exporters across the region.

-For Australian exporters, PACER Plus will provide more predictable, secure and, over time, more liberal market access in many sectors like meat, dairy, grains, oilseeds, fats and oils, sugar, processed food and beverages, animal feed, plastics, chemicals, metals and metal products, specialised machinery and equipment, car parts, electrical and electronic goods and mineral fuels.
+For Australian exporters, PACER Plus will provide more predictable and secure conditions for trade.
+It will also mean that, over time, there will be more liberal market access in many sectors.
+The sectors include: meat, dairy, grains, oilseeds, fats and oils, sugar, processed food and beverages, animal feed, plastics, chemicals, metals and metal products, specialised machinery and equipment, car parts, electrical and electronic goods and mineral fuels.

 Australia and New Zealand have committed to bind (guarantee) their tariffs on Pacific island country products at zero, providing certainty for Pacific island country exporters.
-Pacific island countries' tariff commitments will extend or reinforce predictable, secure and, over time, more liberal market access for their exports to the region.
+Pacific island countries' tariff commitments will extend or reinforce predictable, secure and, over time, more liberal market access for their exports.

-Pacific island countries will also benefit from flexible rules of origin (ROO) and product specific rules (PSR) that will allow Pacific island country producers to source inputs from a range of external as well as domestic suppliers and still qualify for duty-free entry to Australia and New Zealand.
-PACER Plus also simplifies procedures for verifying the origin of goods, reducing costs and delays.
-These reforms will boost opportunities for value adding domestically and within the region.
+Pacific island countries will also benefit from flexible rules of origin (ROO) and product specific rules (PSR) that will allow Pacific island country producers to source inputs from a range of external and domestic suppliers and still qualify for duty-free entry to Australia and New Zealand.
+PACER Plus also simplifies procedures for verifying the origins of goods, reducing costs and delays.
+These reforms will boost opportunities domestically and within the region.

-Under PACER Plus, Australia and New Zealand will assist Pacific island countries to upgrade their sanitary and phytosanitary (SPS) capabilities, so that they can convert access opportunities in Australian and New Zealand markets into actual trade gains.
+Under PACER Plus, Australia and New Zealand will assist Pacific island countries to upgrade their sanitary and phytosanitary (SPS) capabilities.
+The upgrades will allow them to convert access opportunities in Australian and New Zealand markets into trade gains.

 Tariff elimination for Australian exports